jjhart/insidesales_challenge/README.markdown

 If you run `Getopt/t/nounverb.t` multiple times, test 24 (*"missing required parameter helptext correct"*) will fail about 50% of the time.

-*Note - if you are on Windows, it will fail 100% of the time.
+*Note - on certain distros, particularly on Windows, this test may consistently pass or fail 100% of the time.
 Extra credit: why?*

 Update GetOpt::Resolved.pm to ensure the help output matches the expected output.